nerves-project/nerves/docs/IEx with Nerves.md

 # IEx with Nerves

-Nerves greets you with Elixir's IEx prompt.
-This prompt is your main entry point to interacting with Elixir, your program and hardware.
+Nerves greets you with a prompt for Elixir's interactive shell (IEx).
+This prompt is your main entry point to interacting with Elixir, your program, and hardware.
 This chapter focuses on Nerves-specific use of the IEx prompt.

 ## Viewing log messages